-Older MBA Candidates – Should You Apply to Top MBA Programs When You Are Over 30?
+Senior and or older MBA Candidates – Can you and Should You Apply to Top MBA Programs When You Are Over 30?

-Many people believe that once they hit 30, an MBA is an unrealistic or impractical goal.
-While some top b-schools may be a bit more selective when it comes to age, or have definite age bias and try to encourage 30+ candidates to pursue a part-time or executive option, this concern tends to be blown out of proportion.
-In fact, with a solid application, candidates between 30 and 40 years of age may even have a better chance of getting accepted to the MBA programs of their choice.
+Many people believe that once they hit 30, a Top MBA is an unrealistic or impractical goal.
+While some top business schools may be a bit more selective when it comes to age, or have definite age bias and try to encourage 30+ candidates to pursue a part-time or executive option, this concern tends to be blown out of proportion.
+In fact, with a solid application, candidates between 30 and 35 years of age may even have a better chance of getting accepted to the MBA programs of their choice.
 Sure, there are fewer admits at age 30 than say 27, but part of the reason is probably that fewer 30+ year-olds apply in the first place.

-It’s true that you are never too old for more education, but there are several things to consider when preparing an application for an MBA over 30.
+It’s true that you are never too old for more education, but there are several things to consider when preparing an MBA application for senior candidates.
 While schools peruse thousands of individual applications, they also have their statistics to consider.
 Older applicants don’t always contribute to positive outcomes, which are based on factors such as job placement and salary increases.
 Review your profile to determine how YOU can help boost these statistics, and be sure to highlight these points.

 Consider how much work experience you have had thus far.
 Have there been any noteworthy achievements that will serve as a foundation for your future career?
 Schools like Harvard, Stanford, Wharton or Booth look for applicants who stand out in their fields and have proven track records of excellence.
 As an applicant over 30 years old, you likely have an impressive background that will support you as a candidate.
 Use this experience to show the admissions board that you are committed and motivated, and that you have much to contribute to a “younger” class.
 References are also an important part of the process, providing the school with additional context and credible, unbiased third-party feedback.
 Another important part of the admission process you should take more seriously as an older candidate is the interview.
 You should use your interview to demonstrate you are absolutely committed to your studies.